 Sustainability Governance StructureGRI 2-9, GRI 2-13

 PTT establishes a governance structure for its business spearheaded towards sustainability.
 Succinct clear responsibilities are directed through board-level management, managers, and internal departments to drive support and monitoring coupled with a review of its overall sustainability management.
-To achieve its stated goal efficiently, as shown below, the company has collected, evaluated performances, and reported results from each respective unit per "PTT's Sustainability Management Master Plan for Social and Environmental Responsibility" for the year 2021-2025.
-Said reports are then provided to PTT's Governance Risk Management Committee (GRMC) and Corporate Governance and Sustainability Committee (CGSC) to demonstrate its commitment to social corporate and environmental protection along with quarterly and performance reports reviews of the ongoing sustainability management process and its annual sustainability management plan for the PTT Board of Directors as well.
+To achieve its stated goal efficiently, as shown below, the company has collected, evaluated performances, and reported results in accordance to "PTT's Sustainability Management Master Plan for Social and Environmental Responsibility" for the year 2021-2025.
+The progress is regularly reported to the Governance Risk Management Committee (GRMC) and Corporate Governance and Sustainability Committee (CGSC) to demonstrate its commitment to social corporate and environmental protection along with quarterly and performance reports reviews of the ongoing sustainability management process and its annual sustainability management plan for the PTT Board of Directors as well.

 Regarding the management of key sustainability topics, each key specific issue is designated a responsible committee along with close supervision assistance ranging from management to the PTT Board of Directors.
-For more information, please refer to the process and results of assessing key sustainability issues
+For more information, please refer to the Materiality Assessment section below.

 PTT recognizes and upholds the great importance of responsible business operations and has expressed its commitment to the various policies as follows:

 - PTT Sustainability Management Policy, Signed by the Chief Executive Officer and President of PTT Public Company Limited, consists of three-dimensional commitment intentions to manage, namely the environment, society, and governance sustainably.